 The pygmy marmoset (Callithrix pygmaea) is a tiny New World monkey native to the Amazon rainforests of South America.
 It is the smallest monkey and one of the smallest primates in the world.
 A typical pygmy marmoset weighs just over three ounces.
 Its other names are pocket monkey, little lion, and dwarf monkey.

-This tiny baby has an inquisitive face and fluffy fur.
-The monkey’s thick fur makes it look bigger than it is to scare off predators.
-Pygmy marmosets live in Colombia, Brazil, Ecuador, and parts of Bolivia.
 And while it’s arguably already one of the cutest animals in the world, there are still 9 more to go!

 Pygmy marmosets are not endangered, but they are frequent victims of the illegal pet trade.